-СО Statement CO1 Discuss historical-background of legal profession and various developments in legal profession in India.
-CO2 Explain the composition, powers and functions of Bar Council of India and Powers of Disciplinary Committee relating to matters of Advocates.
-CO3 Evaluate the professional ethics, various morals for advocates under of Advocates Act, and 1961.
-CO4 Implementation of the Contempt of Courts Act, 1971 in the matters of civil as well as criminal contempt.
+CO Statement CO1 Discuss historical background of legal profession and various developments in legal profession.
+CO2 Explain the composition, powers and functions of Bar Council of India.
+CO3 Evaluate the professional ethics under the Advocates Act, and 1961.
+CO4 Implementation of civil and criminal contempt under Contempt of Courts Act.
 CO5 Define the provisions relating to Legal-aid enshrined under the Legal Service Authorities Act, 1987.